jcherubino/ece3091/README.md

 ### Additional package installation

 Install opencv: `sudo apt install python-opencv` (get python2 compatible version to work with ROS melodic and python 2 compatability)

+Get `pigpio` daemon to run on startup with: `sudo systemctl enable pigpiod`.
+Will require reboot to take effect or also run `sudo systemctl start pigpiod` to start immediately